 Not all banks and financial institutions have the luxury of large in-house technology teams to build their applications.
 Several specialized ISVs who develop apps exclusively for the banking and financial services industry, are in need of efficient ways to build and reuse application components.

-It is here that white-labeling of low code platforms like WaveMaker can help.
-Low code platforms can be customized for different user personas and can help by:
+It is here that white-labeling of low-code platforms like WaveMaker can help.
+Low-code platforms can be customized for different user personas and can help by:

-Low code can offer the speed, flexibility, and customizability needed to create personalized banking experiences for customers.
+Banking Low-code can offer the speed, flexibility, and customizability needed to create personalized banking experiences for customers.